cranjesh/images-test/TheSoldiersLegacyThorough.md

 Holmes steepled his fingers.
 "You mentioned a missing chest?"

 Lady Blackwood nodded.
 "We were surprised when Edward purchased the chest just a few months ago and last used it during his visit two months past.
-But the night before the East India Company's audit was to begin, it vanished without a trace.
+He was quite particular about it—he even had the lock replaced just before returning to India.nBut the night before the East India Company's audit was to begin, it vanished without a trace.
 He had been insistent on keeping it safe."

 Holmes leaned forward slightly, his attention caught by a detail.
 "Who had access to the study?"